-NCIB: Normal Course Issuer Bid, enabling the Company to purchase and cancel up to 7.5%, or 8,760,553 Common Shares, of the public float for the issued and outstanding common shares through August 31, 2023.
+NCIB: Normal Course Issuer Bid, enabling the Company to purchase and cancel a prescribed number of Common Shares in the public market in accordance with the requirements of, and as approved by, the TSX.

-Net Zero: Gibson's commitment to reduce approximately 100% of its current Scope 1 and 2 emissions across its entire asset base through the application of existing technologies already in commercial use in North America, with the potential for superior alternatives to emerge over time, without relying heavily on offsets or credits.
+Net Zero: Gibson's commitment to reduce 100% of its Scope 1 and 2 emissions based on a 2020 baseline by 2050 across its entire asset base through the application of existing technologies already in commercial use in North America, with the potential for superior alternatives to emerge over time, without relying heavily on offsets or credits.